MohammedKarimKhaldi/tsp-simulated-annealing/README.md

 # TSP Solver with Simulated Annealing and Quantum Annealing

 A comprehensive Traveling Salesman Problem (TSP) solver that implements both classical simulated annealing and quantum-inspired annealing approaches.
-This project provides a complete framework for solving TSP instances with various problem characteristics, comparing the performance of different optimization methods, and visualizing the solution evolution through animated MP4 videos.
+This project provides a complete framework for solving TSP instances with various problem characteristics, comparing the performance of different optimization methods, and visualizing the solution evolution through animated GIFs (fully compatible with GitHub README embedding).

 ## Features